-- IGA with ODOT Executed 9/9/19. - Began Task 1 and 2, to bring an equity focus to the TSMO Strategy update and to develop a stakeholder participation plan. - Began Task 3, to evaluate existing conditions based on TSMO implementation since the 2010-2020 TSMO Plan was adopted, looking back at investments in actively managing regional facilities and other TSMO actions, projects and capabilities. - Drafted consultant RFP.
+- IGA with ODOT Executed 9/9/19. - Began Task 1 and 2, to bring an equity focus to the TSMO Strategy update and to develop a stakeholder participation plan. - Began Task 3, to evaluate existing conditions based on TSMO implementation since the 2010-2020 TSMO Plan was adopted, looking back at investments in actively managing regional facilities and other TSMO actions, projects and capabilities. - Re-drafted consultant Scope after bringing some work in-house to Metro due to budget shortfalls from the Coronavirus pandemic; then, restarted procurement with ODOT and selected a top qualified consulting firm from ODOT's established list of Transportation Land Use and Planning Price Agreements (TLUP PA).
+Began negotiations with Fehr & Peers.
+Tasks 2 and 3 were almost completely paused during the changes and procurement steps followed through spring 2020.
+Progress was made in identifying the importance of a strong Stakeholder Advisory Committee led by Metro Deputy Director of Planning and Development, Margi Bradway. - Worked with Federal Highways Administration Operations to consider an online workshop during the course of the TSMO Strategy Update.